 Engines and Generators

-Most generators, dynamos, and engines are class 7 trademark goods.
-One important exception is automobile engines, which are class 12 trademark goods.
+Most generators, dynamos, and engines are also Class 7 trademark goods.
+One important exception is automobile-specific engines, which are registered as Class 12 goods.

 Class 7 also covers any type of immobile vending machine.
 The USPTO does not draw a distinction between automated and non-automated vending machines.